Ashit-10/channel_chat_blocker_bot/README.md

 git clone https://github.com/Ashit-10/channel_chat_blocker_bot
 ```

-You need to specify these env variables to run the bot. createa `.env` text file.
+You need to specify these env variables to run the bot. create a `.env` file.

 Add this var
 ```
 TELEGRAM_TOKEN="YOUR_TELEGRAM_BOT_TOKEN"  # your bot's token
 ```
+or replace token in `settings.py`

 then `pip -r requirements.txt`

 Now start the bot